lcwarners/sewer-defect-detection/README.md

 ### Fine tuning

-_EfficientNetB1_ was finetuned using the notebook [EfficientNetB1_finetune.ipynb](EfficientNetB1_finetune.ipynb).
+_EfficientNetB1_ was fine-tuned using the notebook [EfficientNetB1_finetune.ipynb](EfficientNetB1_finetune.ipynb).
-Transfer learning was applied first, subsequently the last 10 layers were unfrozen (excepting batch normalisation).
+Transfer learning was applied first, subsequently the last 10 layers were unfrozen (excepting batch normalization).
 The training is implemented using early stopping and the weights are saved for later use.